90 Things You Should Never Throw Out (and How to Reuse Them)

 We keep our wet boots in a boot tray by the door.
 The boots used to sit in water all day and never really got dry.
 Then we decided to elevate them from the tray using some old cookie cooling racks.
 Now they’re dry when we put them on, and the water evaporates from the tray more quickly. —Reader Robert Henikman.

 A few weeks ago while I was at the pet outlet store getting food and treats, I noticed the display of collars for dogs and cats.
 They looked like the perfect strap to keep my electrical cords organized in the shop.
 I bought several, and now I use them for air hoses too.
 The leash ring is perfect for hanging the cords on the hooks, and the quick-release fastener makes for fast strapping and unstrapping. —Reader Chris Neely.
+By the way, this is what it means if you see a dog with a red collar.

 Old trash cans